madoar/angular-archwizard/README.md

 The second two layouts `large-filled-symbols` and `large-empty-symbols` optionally add a symbol in the center of the circle, for each step of your wizard, in the navigation bar, if such a symbol has been defined for the step.

+#### \[navigationMode\]
+`ng2-archwizard` supports three different navigation modes:
+- **strict** navigation mode:
+   The first navigation mode is strict navigation.
+   This mode describes the status quo, i.e. the current navigation behavior of the wizard.
+   Currently you can only navigate through the wizard steps in a linear fashion, where you can only enter the next step if all previous steps have been completed and the exit condition of your current step have been fulfilled.
+   In this mode it is not possible to jump between different steps, i.e. move to step 3 from step 1, then go to step 2 to finally go to step 4.
+   The only exception to this rule are optional steps, which a user can skip.
+   Therefore you are required to do the steps in the order `1 -> 2 -> 3 -> 4`.
+- **semi-strict** navigation mode:
+   The second navigation mode is semi-strict navigation.
+   This mode lets the user navigate between the steps in any order he likes.
+   This means that in this navigation mode a user could complete the steps in the order `1 -> 3 -> 2 -> 4`, if the exit conditions have been fulfilled.
+   This mode has only one restriction, where the user can enter the completion step after he has completed all previous steps.
+   Again optional steps are skipable in this mode.
+- **free** navigation mode:
+   The third navigation mode is free navigation.
+   This mode let's the user navigate freely between the different steps, including the completion step, in any order he desires.

 #### Parameter overview
 Possible `<wizard>` parameters: